 What is CLOVES?

-CLOVES is an extremely rare progressive disorder, affecting approximately 200 people worldwide.
+CLOVES is an extremely rare progressive overgrowth disorder, affecting more than 3oo people worldwide.
 The symptoms vary from mild soft-tissue tumors to Vascular Malformations encompassing the spine or internal organs.
+Many patients diagnosed with CLOVES have a large sandal gap.
 Patients do not have to exhibit every symptom in the list below; we often find that patients have a combination of these symptoms.

 - C is for congenital, this is something existing at birth and often before birth, or that develops during the first month of life, regardless of causation.